voskanyan069/ChessGame/README.md

 - Implement hittable King (In progress)
 - Implement checkmate
 - Close session when one of players leave room
+- Allow to join other players when someone press not ready
+- Add GetRooms() rpc
-- Close session when signal received (ctrl-c, termination)
+- ~~Close session when signal received (ctrl-c, termination)~~
 - ~~Error when in room already 2 players~~
 - Add spectator mode